pebnn/SteamAutoFriend/README.md

 # SteamAutoFriend
 SteamAutoFriend allows you to add users to your friends list until they either accept or block you.
-This is a good tool to add users such as st4ck and other high level or well knows steam users to your account.
+This is a good tool to add users such as st4ck and other high level or well knows steam users to your friends list.

 # Download and run without setup
 https://github.com/pebnn/SteamAutoFriend/releases/tag/SteamAutoFriend